 Sean McGrath (Undergraduate honors thesis, 2010)

-Allison Bullock (Undergraduate honors thesis, 2009) University Co-op/George H. Mitchell Undergraduate Student Award recipient, Rapaport-King Scholarship recipient, First author on forthcoming publication in Journal of Environmental Management
+Allison Bullock (Undergraduate honors thesis, 2009) University Co-op/George H. Mitchell Undergraduate Student Award recipient, Rapaport-King Scholarship recipient, First author on publication in Journal of Environmental Management

 Kevin Kalra (Undergraduate Honors Thesis, 2007)